YuvalMandel1/Real-ESRGAN_architecture_images_finetune/README.md

 </p>

 In this project we aim to fine-tune the Real-ESRGAN model to handle real-life architecture images in a better way.

+## :desktop_computer: Running the code
+In order to run the code in this git repo, one must first do these steps:
+1. Download the original files from the Real-ESRGAN repo - https://github.com/xinntao/Real-ESRGAN.
+2. After downloading the files to "your_dir" Add the files from the architecture fine-tune repo in the Real-ESRGAN base folder *in the exact folders they are in both reposetories* i.e:
+    *  *Real_ESRGAN_architecture_finetune.ipynb* in the <your_dir> folder.
+    *  *finetune_realesrgan_x4plus_architecture.yml* in the <your_dir>/options folder.
+    *  *train_finetune_architecture.py* in the <your_dir>/realesrgan folder.
+3. We suggest to upload the updated folder to google drive and work with google colab, but it is possible to work with other tools with some modifications.
+4. open the *Real_ESRGAN_architecture_finetune.ipynb* file and from then you can run the code, needed explnations are in the notebook.

 ## :brain: Introduction
 Single image super-resolution is an active research topic, which aims at reconstructing a high-resolution image from its low-resolution counterpart.
 One of the current best models in the field is Real-ESRGAN (Real Enhanced Super Resolution GAN), which uses a more advanced degradation process than its predecessors.
 One of the limitation with Real-ESRGAN and other models is the loss of details and textures important for real-life images, Because of the training on more simple, texture-less images like animation.
 In this project we aim to fine-tune the Real-ESRGAN model to handle real-life architecture images in a better way.
 ## :woman_teacher: Previous work